Below are some of the most frequently asked questions about the Energy Efficiency Jobs in America annual reports.

 A: Yes.
-The report provides details for all 50 states and the District of Columbia, including how many energy efficiency businesses are in each state, state-specific demographics, industry breakdowns, and more detailed geographic data down to the county, metropolitan areas, and legislative district levels (Congressional and state).
+The report provides details for all 50 states and the District of Columbia, including how many energy efficiency businesses are in each state, state-specific demographics, industry breakdowns, and more detailed geographic data down.

 Q: I want to see examples of real people behind the numbers.
 Do you provide any local workers in my state?

 A: Yes.
 You can access examples in various ways.
 Visit www.e4thefuture.org/faces-of-ee to see testimonials from real-life workers spreading awareness about the benefits of working in energy efficiency, or follow @FacesOfEE on Twitter to meet workers across the country.